santileortiz/pymk/README.md

 installed version of the build tool.
 This has several advantages:

- - Someone building the project doesn't need a specific version of pymk, the one in the source should 'just work'.
+ - Someone building the project doesn't need a specific version of pymk, the one in the source should _just work_.

- - Building old revisions of the project becomes easier.
+ - Building old revisions of the project becomes easier, because the build code is versioned together with the project's code.

- - There is no need to install pymk, which is one step less in the build process.
+ - There is no need to install Pymk, which is one step less in the build process.

  - Usually API compatibility won't break.
-But in case it does, changes in pymk won't silently break the project build after a system update.
-These breaks will only happen when the project explicitly upgrades mkpy and hopefully fixed at the same time.
+But in case it does, changes in Pymk won't silently break the project build after a system update.
+These breaks will only happen when the project explicitly upgrades Pymk and hopefully they will be fixed at the same time.

- - You can modify the internals of mkpy in case they don't work for you, then copy the code into your own python scripts to work the way you want.
+ - Users can easily modify the internals of Pymk in case they don't work for them.
 Users get close to the implementation details of pymk.

 ##